Curvy points, the perimeter, and the complexity of convex toric domains: Weight decompositions, symmetries and length measurements

 The cutting algorithm, which is adapted from \cite{CG}, assigns to a (generalized) convex toric domain $\Omega$ a collection $\Om(b; (b_j))$, where $b$ is a positive real number and the $b_j$ form a nonincreasing sequence of real numbers.
 To describe it, suppose first that $\Om$ contains a neighborhood of the origin in $\R^2_{\ge 0},$ and define $\p^+\Om$ to be the closure of $\p \Om\cap \R^2_{>0}$.
 In this case, there is a unique $b>0$ such that the line $x+y=b$ is tangent to $\p^+\Om$, and

 where $T(b)$ is the standard triangle with vertices $(0,0), (b,0), (0,b)$ and the closed regions $\Om_1, \Om_2$ have vertices at $v_1: = (0,b), v_2: = (b,0)$ respectively.
-For $i=1,2$ there is a unique (orientation preserving) affine transformation that takes the corner of $\Om_i$ at $v_i$ to the corner of $\R^2_{\ge 0}$ at the origin.
-The image $\Om_i'$ of $\Om_i$ is then a concave region with vertices at $(0,0), (0,\ell_1), (\ell_2,0)$, and we decompose it into a union of balls as in \cite{CG}: We begin by a cut of size $a$, where the line $x+y=a$ is tangent to $\p^+ \Om_i'$, and decomposes $\Om'_i$ into three regions, the triangle $T(a)$ and two concave regions $R_1,R_2$ (one or both may be empty), each with a Delzant corner\footnote {A Delzant (or smooth) corner is one that is affine equivalent to the corner of $\R^2_{\ge 0}$ at $(0,0)$; equivalently, the two integral normals to its edges form a matrix of determinant $\pm 1$.} on the appropriate axis.
+For $i=1,2$ there is a unique (orientation preserving) affine transformation that takes the corner of $\Om_i$ at $v_i$ to the corner of $\R^2_{\ge 0}$ at the origin and takes the two edges emanating from $v_i$ to segments on the axes.
+The image $\Om_i'$ of $\Om_i$ is then a concave region with vertices at $(0,0), (0,\ell_1), (\ell_2,0)$, and we decompose it into a union of balls as in \cite{CG}: We begin by a cut of size $a$, where the line $x+y=a$ is tangent to $\p^+ \Om_i'$, and decomposes $\Om'_i$ into three regions, the triangle $T(a)$ and two concave regions $R_1,R_2$ (one or both may be empty), each with a Delzant corner\footnote {A Delzant (or smooth) corner is one that is affine equivalent to the corner of $\R^2_{\ge 0}$ at $(0,0)$; equivalently, the two primitive integral normals to its edges form a matrix of determinant $\pm 1$.} on the appropriate axis.
 We then move each of these corners to $(0,0)$ by an affine transformation, and repeat the process.
 This gives a sequence of cuts that are best described by a graph as in Figure~\ref{fig:1}.
 (For further properties of this graph, see Remark~\ref{rmk:cut} below.)
 After decomposing both $\Om_1$ and $\Om_2$ in this way, we define the sequence $(b_j)_{j\ge 1}$ to consist of the sizes of all the cuts, listed in nonincreasing order.

 In the general case, when $\Om$ does not contain a neighborhood of the origin, we translate $\Om$ in the positive quadrant to a region $\Om'$ whose boundary intersects both the $x$- and the $y$-axis, and then choose $b$ so that the line $x+y=b$ is also tangent to $\p\Om'$.
 Then